 You can use whatever parsley you have – flatleaf and triple curled parsley will both work well.
 Basil and rosemary are also really tasty added in smaller amounts.

-Cooking the garlic before adding it to your butter will help by removing the sharp garlic flavour.
+Cooking the garlic before adding it to your butter will help remove the sharp garlic flavour.
 This slightly mellower garlic is much easier to stomach.

-Be sure to let your cooked garlic cool down, however, or you’ll melt all the butter in your bowl!
+Be sure to let your cooked garlic cool down or you’ll melt all the butter in your bowl!
 If you accidentally do this anyway, pop it in the fridge for 20 minutes to harden it back up.
 Start with room-temperature butter to make the mashing easier.

 We make this one baguette at a time, freezing up to 5 servings for later meals.
 Obviously your servings will depend on your situation, but this recipe is intended for a standard supermarket long baguette.

 If you do find yourself with extra butter, roll it up in some gladwrap and store in the fridge.
 It makes a fantastic addition to steaks and mashed potato.